-What not to bring to Cuba?
+What not to pack or bring to Cuba?
 Good question.
-Pets are a definite no no, unless it’s a registered service animal, and even then – international flights are a bit iffy.
-Of course, illegal recreational drugs are forbidden, even if you happen to be travelling to somewhere where certain drugs are permitted, such as Amsterdam.
+Pets are a big no-no, unless they’re registered service animals, and even then, international flights can be tricky.
+Of course, illegal recreational drugs are strictly forbidden.

 Certain Types of Literature

 You may not agree with Cuba’s political history or politics and that’s your right.
 But it’s important to understand that most Cubans are proud of their country and respect their government.
 If you plan to bring books or magazines about Cuba with you, be careful not to bring anything that is biased.
 Avoid bringing anything that takes a particularly negative or aggressive view of recent Cuban history.
 Because authorities may frown upon literature that is considered to be overly critical.